Healthy Carrot Muffins made with applesauce, oats and maple syrup, and loaded with walnuts and raisins. Fluffy, light and moist carrot cake muffins!

 Here are my top tips for the best healthy carrot muffins after perfecting this recipe for over 8 years.

 • You can use yogurt instead of applesauce: If all you have is plain yogurt or Greek yogurt, it could work.
-Just keep in mind your muffins will be less sweet, so add 2-3 tablespoons of maple syrup.
+Just keep in mind your muffins will be less sweet, so add extra 2-3 tablespoons of maple syrup.

 • Do not over bake: Remove muffins from the oven as soon as toothpick comes out clean to avoid dry muffins, even if they look not too browned.
 Muffins keep cooking with residual heat.